 - There is 30% improvement in time-to-interactive

-The PWA of BMW was built to offer many articles, stories, podcasts through a webpage with a classy design that reflects the automaker’s style.
+The PWA of BMW was built to offer many articles, stories, and podcasts through a webpage with a classy design that reflects the automaker’s style.
 With PWA, a mobile user can swipe through valuable content delivered in “loops” that goes beyond the automotive industry.

-This well-planned reading experience makes more car-shoppers interested in browsing for their future BMW.
+This well-planned reading experience makes more car shoppers interested in browsing for their future BMW.

 With PWA, they saw:

 - A 30% increase in CTR to their sales site